Evaluating a Methodology for Increasing AI Transparency: A Case Study: Results

 \section{Results}

 Our results are structured by research question.
-We address if the methodology was usable by a real-world FactSheets team not trained in human-centered practices (RQ1), if the resulting FactSheets met the needs of their various consumers (RQ2), and what the benefits and costs of this approach were seen to be (RQ3).
+We address whether and how the process was usable by a real-world development team not trained in human-centered practices (RQ1), if and how the resulting documentation met the needs of their various consumers (RQ2), and what the benefits and costs of this approach were seen to be (RQ3).

-\subsection{RQ1: Usability of Methodology by FS Team Members}
+\subsection{RQ1: Usability of Documentation Process for FS Team Members}

-Practitioners skilled in human-centered practices will recognize that the methodology applies these practices to the creation of FactSheet templates (and the resulting FactSheets).
-But is it reasonable to expect data scientists, engineers, and others \textit{not} trained in these practices to execute the methodology and derive the expected benefits?
-In this section we report on how well FS team members were able to apply the methodology.
-Each subsection looks at a different aspect of the methodology's usability: the value of available educational resources; how well individual steps of the methodology could be followed and how useful they were; and the ways in which the methodology helped in documenting AI models.
+Practitioners skilled in human-centered practices will recognize that the process applies these practices to the creation of FactSheet templates (and the resulting FactSheets).
+Is it reasonable to expect data scientists, engineers, and others \textit{not} trained in these practices to execute the process and derive the expected benefits?
+In this section we report on how well FS team members were able to apply the process.
+Each subsection looks at a different aspect of the process's usability: the value of available educational resources; how well individual steps of the process could be followed and how useful they were; and the ways in which the process helped in documenting AI models.